VladDaImpaler18/30MinChallenge/README.md

 ## Introduction
 I created a little application for the Ruby Engineer 30 minute challenge.
-It's objective is to fetch data from a third party website and return it's data as JSON to the user.
+Its objective is to fetch data from a third party website and return it's data as JSON to the user.

 ## Getting Started
 To get started the database must be loaded by using the rake task `rails db:migrate`.
 Once the schema has been created run the local server with the command `rails s`.